What is type 1 diabetes screening?

 The American Diabetes Association recommends that high-risk individuals proactively screen for type 1 diabetes with a blood test that can detect it in the early stages.

 Screening may provide you information that allows you and your doctor to proactively manage your health—but it's important to act.
-Without screening, symptoms and even life-threatening complications at diagnosis could seem to happen out of nowhere.
+If not screened early, life-threatening complications at diagnosis could seem to happen out of nowhere.

 Talk to your Doctor